darmenliu/nuwa-terminal-chat/README.md

 - Initialize a spesific language project
 - Support to execute the script write with natural language.
 - Support to remote mode to execute task and command in remote server
+- Support to git operation like clone, commit, push, pull, with natural language.

 ## License